Man who murdered Aberdeen hotel worker could have sentence cut - Evening Express

 A killer who murdered a man after a drugs binge should have the punishment part of his life sentence cut because a judge didn’t follow proper guidelines, a court heard.

-Liam Hay, 21, was given a life sentence after pleading guilty to killing Anthony McGladrigan, 51, nine times at his home in Cuminestown, Aberdeenshire, in June 2019.
+Liam Hay, 21, was given a life sentence after pleading guilty to killing Anthony McGladrigan, 51, at his home in Cuminestown, Aberdeenshire, in June 2019.

 Judge Lady Stacey ordered Hay to serve at least 19 years before he could apply for parole.